 A Roth in-plan conversion allows employees to shift pre-tax retirement savings within an employer-sponsored plan, such as a 401(k), into a designated Roth account.
 This process triggers immediate taxation on the converted amount, but future qualified withdrawals become tax-free.
 Many workplace retirement plans offer this option, though rules vary by employer.
-Converting pre-tax funds to Roth status can appeal to those expecting higher income in retirement or seeking to minimize future tax liabilities.
+Converting pre-tax funds to Roth status helps those expecting higher income in retirement or seeking to minimize future tax liabilities.

 A financial advisor could help you optimize your retirement investments to minimize your tax liability.